Rasquin/auction/README.md

 The brief for this project was given by Code Institute.
 I received inspiration for this project from my siter Aurora, who is studying to become a cook.
 I always wished that we had our own cookbook full of our crazy recipes that we invent during the weekends when we share on family.

 [![Build Status](https://travis-ci.org/Rasquin/auction.svg?branch=master)](https://travis-ci.org/Rasquin/auction)

-texto para cobdidiciones de la subastea
-Heritage Auctions strives to provide as much information as possible but encourages in-person inspection by bidders.
-Statements regarding the condition of objects are only for general guidance and should not be relied upon as complete statements of fact, and do not constitute a representation, warranty or assumption of liability by Heritage.
-Some condition issues may not be noted in the condition report but are apparent in the provided photos which are considered part of the condition report.
-Please note that we do not de-frame lots estimated at $1,000 or less and may not be able to provide additional details for lots valued under $500.
-All lots are sold "AS IS" under the Terms & Conditions of Auction.